A simple history of the Internet

 Which came first, the personal computer or the Internet?
 If you say “personal computer,” guess again.

 The Internet as we know it may not have taken shape until the 1990s, well after Bill Gates revealed his first PC.
 So who invented the Internet?
 The timeline of the Internet actually traces all the way back to the Vietnam War era: 1969, to be exact.
-In that year, a team of defense engineers at the University of Los Angeles-California (UCLA) sent the first-ever instant message via computer to another team thousands of miles away at Stanford University.
+In that year, a team of defense engineers at the University of Los Angeles-California (UCLA) sent the first-ever instant message via computer to another team hundreds of miles away at Stanford University.

 From their work station in 3420 Boelter Hall, on the UCLA campus, the defense engineers had just set up the first node of Arpanet, a system funded by the Department of Defense’s Advance Research Projects Agency (ARPA).
 ARPA’s vision was for a system that would connect large computers at the Department of Defense’s various facilities so that they could share software, information, and storage space.
 UCLA would be one of its four main hubs—the University of Utah, SRI International, and UC-Santa Barbara would be the others.